VAT Monitoring with Webhooks: Detect Invalid EU Registrations Automatically

 Which EU countries are covered by monitoring?

-All 27 EU member states are checked via VIES on every monitoring run.
+All 27 EU member states + Northern Ireland (XI) are checked via VIES on every monitoring run.
 National registry fallback adds deeper coverage for a subset of countries where tax authority and company registry APIs are available — this is used automatically when a VIES country node is temporarily unavailable, so monitoring continuity is maintained even during partial VIES outages.

 Next steps